-If this is the secret of the XO steel, then you heard it here first!
+This is the secret of the XO steel, and you heard it here first!

 XO steel is a great example of looking for just the right steel with all the right properties to make something extra special.
 This happens all the time in many industries, though usually with much less exciting results.
 Steel alloy selection is a difficult task that can take metallurgists hours or days of calculations and research as well as further testing to find the proper material for the application.